Tube and Tyre Basic Guides By Carter Hayes April 15, 2026 9 min read

 Reading Sidewall Markings: Find XL, Load Index & Speed

 Check the sidewall format (e.g., 205/55 R17 91 V) to locate the XL marking, load index, and speed letter.
-The XL designation signals extra-load construction, the numeric load index maps to a specific maximum weight (91 = 1,356 lbs), and the speed letter defines the maximum safe velocity (V = 149 mph).
-Always match those values to your vehicle’s tire placard or owner’s manual for correct fitment.
+The XL signals extra-load construction.
+The numeric load index maps to a specific maximum weight.
+For example, a 91 index equals 1,356 pounds.
+The speed letter defines the maximum safe speed, where V equals 149 mph.
+Always match these values to your vehicle’s tire placard or owner’s manual.

 Sidewall Marking Breakdown